 All Producing and presenting organisations will be required to use Culture Counts for a sample of agreed activities.
 With Service organisations also encouraged to use the system.

-If you need more information, please read the program guide.
+If you need more information, please read the program guide and the AOIP Online Application - Info Sheet 2022.

 If you need extra assistance due to disability, language barriers or any other factor that may disadvantage you in completing your application, please contact us.